-In a special election on November 9, 1999, the citizens of Jackson County approved a $\frac{1}{2}\%$ tax to be collected beginning April 1, 2002, which 50% of the sales tax was to end on March 31, 2007.
-However, in a special election on February 13, 2007 the citizens of Jackson County approved the entire $\frac{1}{2}\%$ sales tax for an unlimited duration beginning April 1, 2007.
-The $\frac{1}{2}\%$ sales tax is to be used to construct and equip a new County jail facility, including the payment of debt service on indebtedness incurred for such purpose by Jackson County.
-The indebtedness of the County jail facility was paid in full in September of 2016 and the $\frac{1}{2}\%$ sales tax is for the continued maintenance and operation of the facility with surplus, if any, to be used for general purposes of the County.
-These funds were accounted for in the County Sales Tax fund and are now accounted for in the Sales Tax Revolving fund.
+In a special election on November 9, 1999, the citizens of Jackson County approved a 1⁄2% tax to be collected beginning April 1, 2002, which 50% of the sales tax was to end on March 31, 2007.
+However, in a special election on February 13, 2007 the citizens of Jackson County approved the entire 1⁄2% sales tax for an unlimited duration beginning April 1, 2007.
+The 1⁄2% sales tax is to be used to construct and equip a new County jail facility, including the payment of debt service on indebtedness incurred for such purpose by Jackson County.
+The indebtedness of the County jail facility was paid in full in September of 2016 and the 1⁄2% sales tax is for the continued maintenance and operation of the facility with surplus, if any, to be used for general purposes of the County.
+These funds are accounted for in the Sales Tax Revolving fund.